Year 9 Science

 In Semester 2 students will:

-- investigate human organ systems and carry out research to learn more about a body system of your own choice
+- investigate how human organ systems work together to keep you healthy, and research more about a body system of your own choice

-- become familiar with our earth systems with a focus on plate tectonics and earthquakes
+- become familiar with our earth systems with a focus how the theory of plate tectonics explains global patterns of geological activity and continental movement

 What do you do?